-- You have some experience (one year) of riding a bike off-road, you own a mountain bike and use it
+- You have experience (minimum one year) of riding a mountain bike/ e-mountain bike off-road

 - You can change gear, brake and pedal efficiently

-- You bike on canal paths, forest roads, double track and occasional singletrack
+- You bike on undulating (climbing and descending) gravel tracks, forest roads, double track and occasional singletrack

-- And the ‘+’ part of ‘Novice+’ means that you’re aspiring to ride sections of singletrack during your adventure with us
+- And the ‘+’ part of ‘Novice+’ means that you’re aspiring to ride sections of singletrack and more challenging terrain during your adventure with us

 - You have been mountain biking regularly for at least two years